Bullets fly in Frayser apartments overnight

 A third person – a pregnant woman – was taken to the hospital to be checked out.
 She wasn’t hurt in the shooting but apparently has a high-risk pregnancy.

+She says she hopes whatever is keeping people from speaking up won't hinder them for long.

+"Maybe they are afraid or something.
+I don't know what the problem is."

 Police are not sure what led to the shooting.
-They have no suspect information and said witnesses not cooperating with officers.
+They have no suspect information and said witnesses not cooperating with officer.